mejasonatkinson/blog/content/posts/why-am-i-starting-a-blog.md

 Being a web developer also adds to my need to understand how we learn, why we learn and why we forget, as the industry rapidly changes.

 As such, I feel that I should be recording my thoughts on these and more wider ranging subjects.
-Advocating for learning in the tech and development communities for inclusion & iversity as a way to just organise my thoughts.
+Advocating for learning in the tech and development communities for inclusion & diversity as a way to just organise my thoughts.

 ---